 Much great work is being done by employers around the world now on diversity and inclusion, as this is seen not only as positive for workers, but a good thing for the health and creativity of a business.
 It also fits into a strategy to encourage the recruitment of talented people and to ensure they stick around once they see that the culture is open, welcoming and progressive.

 It’s no secret that an individual’s characteristics can influence their treatment and how they advance within the workplace and for this reason, some identity indicators are typically protected by law.
 These vary by country, but often include the following key areas: race, national, social or ethnic origin, physical appearance, disability, gender, pregnancy, family status, sexual orientation and identity, age, political opinions, religion, beliefs, philosophy and trade union membership.
-However, this does vary considerably around the world, with some parts of the world still lacking significant equality laws.
+However, this does vary considerably around the world, with some parts of the world still lacking significantly equality laws.

-Below we put the spotlight on the law and legal developments relating to certain protected characteristics in the countries in which we operate:
+On this page we periodically put the spotlight on the law and legal developments relating to certain protected characteristics in the countries in which we operate.

-Reporting on pay disparities between men and women is a tool many governments worldwide employ in the fight against discrimination in the workplace.
-This map shows at a glance which countries currently have reporting obligations in place for employers in relations to what men and women are paid in their organisations.
+This map shows at glance which countries currently have reporting obligations in place for employers in relations to what men and women are paid in their organisations.